AliElSaleh/RiftBuild/README.md

 ```

 RiftBuild will automatically choose the correct extension based on the operating system, .ico files will be searched first, then .png and .jpg

-`Note: MacOS does not support .ico files, so .png and .jpg files will only be searched`
+`Windows: .ico files are only searched`

+`Linux:   .ico/.png/.jpg files are searched`

+`MacOS:   .png/.jpg files are searched`

 Alternatively, you can specify the extension (if desired)
 ```make